NCAS-CMS/cfdm/docs/source/tutorial.rst

 providing a new set of properties to the `~Field.properties` method:

 .. code-block:: python
+   :caption: *Delete all the existing properties, saving the original
+             one,and replace them with two new properties; finally reinstate the original ones.*

    >>> original = t.properties({'foo': 'bar', 'units': 'K'})
    >>> original
    {'Conventions': 'CF-1.7',